roman-milk/roman-milk.github.io/robs-revenge.md

+===

- ****** Rob's Revenge Ch.
-02 ****** byJust_Plain_Bob© It was all a shock to me, but the biggest shock to me was finding out something that never in my wildest imagination would I have thought.
+It was all a shock to me, but the biggest shock to me was finding out something that never in my wildest imagination would I have thought.
 The baby that Samantha had been carrying was not mine.
 The baby had been black.
 Suddenly I remembered the looks of pity that I had gotten from the workers at the hospital.
 It wasn't because Samantha couldn't have any more children.
 It was because they pitied the poor clueless husband.

  I was sitting there staring at the report when Barrington came back into the room.
 He sat down opposite me and then sat there watching me.
 After a bit he said: